haxiomic/webcore/ROADMAP.md

     - [ ] Android settings
     - [ ] Desktop to file?
 Or Windows/mac settings?

+- [ ] Pass arbitrary message to haxe
+    - What should the signature look like?
+    - Allow native payload?
+    - Require JSON?

 - Generate an .aar for easy Android integration https://medium.com/@yushulx/how-to-build-so-library-files-into-aar-bundle-in-android-studio-a44387c9a012